humberto-ortiz/megaprobe-lab/content/walter.md

 # Weekly Updates :date:

 ## Research 3 (Spring 2019):
+### Week 3 & 4 (January 26, 2019 to February 9, 2019)
+- During this time I got sick so I got behind in my classes schedule.
+I had a lot of projects and homework to turn in so I did not get much time to work in the research.
+- I have the two papers I'm going to start reading in order to design the project I'll be working on.
+- Next week I'll sit with my mentor and discuss how to start and what is the approach of the new research, of course after reading the papers that will give me the background.

 ### Week 1 & 2 (January 14, 2019 to January 25, 2019) :clock1:
 - After a while out of the research enviroment I'm coming back again to research how to eleminate false positive after running a sequence of differential expressions using kmers.